Why Manage Multiple Twitter/X Accounts?

 | Analyst | Read only | View analytics and reports |

-With cloud browser profiles, team access is simple — share the browser session without sharing passwords.
-Team members access the
+With cloud browser profiles, team access gets simpler — you can share the browser session without sharing passwords.
+Team members work inside the pre-authenticated Twitter account without ever seeing the actual login credentials.

 Common Multi-Account Problems and Solutions